 # Smart contracts

-zkSync is on track to introduce high-efficient, secure, Turing-complete, multi-language smart contracts.
+zkSync is on track to introduce highly efficient, secure, Turing complete, multilanguage smart contracts.

 # Programming model